urtabajev/mkosi-steam/README.md

 ### Why some options in mkosi.default not used
 * `Repositories=` caused exception (for distros using `apt`, adding multiverse for Arch works fine)
 * Section `[Output]` seemed to cause ignoring `[Files]` section in `.nspawn` when `mkosi boot` was used.

+## Todo
+* Use bind mount for Steam data makinge easier to replace system.
+* Bring in systemd-sysext.